CyberdyneCC/ThermosServer/README.md

 # ThermosServer

 The server files for Thermos!

-# Build
+# Use

-Just download, unzip and run the batchfile or shell script!
+Download the latest [Release]() src code

+Unzip the src code

+Run the start script

-Linux - run the following commands
+### Linux - run the following commands

 ```sh
 sudo apt install git default-jre default-jdk